Gloucester: Roads

-The M5 motorway, opened in 1971, runs east of the city bounds.
+The M5 motorway, opened in 1971, runs east of the city boundary.
 Junction 12 serves south Gloucester and Quedgeley; junction 11a serves central Gloucester; and junction 11 serves north Gloucester.
 The A38 runs north–south through Gloucester, connecting the city with Tewkesbury and Bristol.
 The A40 runs west to east, connecting Gloucester with Cheltenham to the east (via a dual carriageway section known as The Golden Valley Bypass) and the Forest of Dean and South Wales to the West.
 The A46 and A4173 links Stroud, and the A417 links Cirencester in the south-east and Ledbury in the north-west.
 Gloucester has a network of cycle paths.

 Until the construction of the Severn Bridge in 1966, Gloucester was the lowest road bridging point on the river and hence was an important settlement between South Wales and the southernmost counties of England including London.
 The Severn has a small anabranch here to reach Alney Island and then the main western bank.
 A bridge at Over, built by Thomas Telford in 1829, still stands, notable for its very flat arch, but its fragility and narrowness means it is disused; since 1974, it has been paralleled by a modern bridge.
-The Gloucester to Newport Line railway bridge is close to both, the lowest crossing of the UK's longest river until the Severn Railway Bridge 1879–1970, which was coupled with the Severn Tunnel in 1886, the present holder of that status.
+The Gloucester to Newport Line railway bridge is close to both, the lowest crossing of the UK's longest river until the Severn Railway Bridge 1879–1960, which was coupled with the Severn Tunnel in 1886, the present holder of that status.

 Railway

+Gloucester railway station is served by several train operating companies: